ciroiriarte/ciroiriarte.github.io/_posts/2023-12-27-setting-up-junos-devices-for-jsi.md

 ## Actual commands that should be permitted.

-The overview flyer briefly mentions what's needed, but doesn't provide in details what permissions are needed for the process user.
-Our Juniper support team hinted about the used config from a previous deployment (thanks Alejandro for the guidance, once more).
+The overview flyer briefly mentions what's needed, but doesn't provide the actual commands the process user will be running.
+Our Juniper support team provided a list of commands used in a previous deployment (thanks Alejandro for the guidance, once more).

 Unofficially, this should be enough for JSI to work: